July 1922

 Parkinson (2004), pg 301

 Anti-Treaty Forces snipe at pro-Treaty positions in mid and west Clare.
 They also destroyed a number of bridges.
-Later, they captured Kilrush and Kilkee with the loss of one volunteer, Patrick O’Dea. (Ó Ruairc also says that Eoin O’Duffy, Michael Brennan and Sean MacEoin held a conference on this day in Quinn’s hotel in Ennis with officers of the 1st Western Division.)
+Later, they captured Kilrush and Kilkee with the loss of one volunteer, Patrick O’Dea.

-Ó Ruairc (2009), pg 307
+Ó Ruairc (2009), pg 307; Power (2020), pg 107

 Frank Aiken, O/C 4th Northern Division, who had kept his Division neutral, is arrested by pro-Treaty forces, led by Dan Hogan, in Dundalk Military Barracks along with 300 of his men.
 Aiken says that he woke up with “two Thompsons at my nose”.

 (Hopkinson says Dan Hogan, O/C 5th Northern Division, acted on his own initiative in capturing Dundalk barracks with backing from Eoin O’Duffy.
 O’Duffy wished to force Aiken’s hand while Mulcahy would have allowed him his neutrality.
-It would seem from future correspondence between Aiken and Mulcahy that Mulcahy may not have been aware that Dundalk was to be taken by his pro-Treaty troops.
+It would seem from correspondence between Aiken and Mulcahy that Mulcahy may not have been aware that Dundalk was to be taken by his pro-Treaty troops.
+Aiken had met with Mulcahy the previous day in Dublin - see Jul-14-22/1.
 However, it is also possible that Mulcahy and O’Duffy were playing ‘good-cop, bad-cop’ with Aiken.)

-Aiken had met with Mulcahy the previous day in Dublin - see 15th.
 There were no casualties in the take over the Military Barracks but two men were killed when the pro-Treaty forces were taking over the former RIC barracks in Anne St. The two men were Patrick Quigley and John Joseph Campbell.
-(Dooley says 15th July.
-Also, Hall says that Quigley was wounded.)
-See July 27th.
+(Hall says that Quigley was wounded.)
+See Jul-27-22/5.

 Hopkinson (1988), pg 170; Gavin and O’Donnell (1999), pg 34; Dooley (2017a), pg 107; Hall (2019), pg 106

-The anti-Treaty volunteers who were in occupation of the fort on Inch Island on the Inishowen Penninsula in Co.
-Donegal surrender after a 10-day siege after artillery was used by the pro-Treaty forces.
-Thirty-three anti-Treaty volunteers arrested.
+Thirty-three anti-Treaty volunteers are captured.
 On seeing what the use of artillery could do to a fixed position, Sean Lehane (O/C of the anti-Treaty forces in Donegal) decides to abandon their last post in Donegal in Glenveagh Castle and form columns which would stay ‘on the run’.

 Ozseker (2019), pg 180; Ó Duibhir (2011), pgs 170-174